Questions and Answers on current status: Bovine Tuberculosis investigation – Western Canada

 What is the current state of the investigation and what are the next steps?

 The Canadian Food Inspection Agency (CFIA) is continuing to make progress in its bovine TB investigation in response to the detection of the disease in an Alberta cow in September 2016.

 The CFIA has depopulated the infected herd and the highest risk herds that co-mingled with the infected herd.
 Six cases of bovine TB were confirmed in the index herd.

 The CFIA has also identified animals that left the infected herd in the last five years (trace-out animals) so that the trace-out animals could be destroyed and their herds could be quarantined and tested.
 The testing for trace-out animals is largely complete with no additional cases to date.

 The next phase of the bovine TB investigation will involve trace-in herds.
 Trace-in herds are herds with animals that were introduced to the infected herd over the past five years The testing of trace-in herds is important because it may allow the CFIA to determine the source of infection and is required to maintain Canada's bovine TB status.
 However, it is possible that the source will not be identified.
 Testing of trace-in herds is also important because it provides reassurance to Canada's trading partners.

-What farms will have to undergo CFIA-approved cleaning and disinfection?
+Will the trace-in farms have to undergo CFIA approved cleaning and disinfection?

 In addition, parts of the community pastures where the infected animals had spent time will also require C&D.